amanullah93/halian_task/README.md

 ### Outputs
-12. Finally, it calls the write_to_database function, which reads the open_weather_transformation.csv file and writes the data to a database.
+12. Finally, it calls the write_to_database function, which writes the data to SQLite database tables.
+Table schemas are highlighted in tables.sql file.

 ### Usage Example
     Install packages mentioned in requirements.txt file